-After Gran disappears again, the local police call her daughter Kay (Emily Mortimer) who, along with her daughter Sam (Bella Heathcote) drives in from Melbourne to see if they can find their missing Gran.
-After a day of searching her expansive home, and fearing the worst around every corner, they decide to stay should Gran return.
-Out of the blue, they find Gran putting on a kettle for tea in the kitchen.
+After Gran disappears again, the local police call her daughter Kay (Emily Mortimer) who, along with her daughter Sam (Bella Heathcote) drives in from Melbourne to see if they can find their missing matriarch.
+After a day of searching her expansive home, and fearing the worst around every corner, they decide to stay over to hold vigil.
+One morning they find Gran putting on a kettle for tea in the kitchen.
 She has no recollection of where she was and won’t even talk about it.
-After Kay yells at her mother for not disclosing where she was, an instant alliance is formed between Gran and Sam.
+Kay yells at her mother for not disclosing where she was, and an instant alliance is formed between Gran and the younger Sam.
 This recovery is short-lived though as Gran begins having more aggressive moments of disorientation.
 That is followed by the discovery of a hidden hallway in the house that has been obscured from view by piles of clutter and a frightening thumping coming from above the fireplace.

 As the three women grapple with the ensuing descent into madness, secrets are revealed that continue to provoke uncertainty as to what is real or imagined.
 Yes, it is one of those, but Director and co-writer, Natalie Erika James, plays things with a certain elegance that most in this particular sub-genre is missing.
 Compassion, above all else, is maintained as Kay and Sam watch in horror as Gran transforms before their eyes into a monster they barely recognize.
 I would admit, though, that with the litany of slow tracking shots and lingering mystery, I found myself growing a bit impatient for the action to kick in.
 It does, but it takes its sweet time.